RyanMoshi/Ryanretro/README.md

-- 👋 Hi, I’m @Ryanretro
+- 👋 Hi, I’m @Ryan Moshi
-- 👀 I’m interested in Graphics and Design
+- 👀 I’m interested in Graphics Design and Software Development
 - 💞️ I’m looking to collaborate on Graphics Design (CGI) and Software Development
 - 📫 How to reach me @retrosoft.inc@gmail.com
 - 😄 Pronouns: He/Him